William Reaves

 In 2001, he was honored by the National Black Theater and Film Festival with its first award for Lifelong Achievement in Film and Contributions to Black Theater.
 That same year, Greaves also received the Distinguished Documentary Maker Award from the New York Film/Video Council and the Lifetime Achievement Award from the International Association of Motion Picture and TV Producers.
 In 2004, the International Documentary Association awarded Greaves their Career Award, and in 2006, he was honored with the Africana Heritage Award from the Schomburg Center for Research in Black Culture.
 He produced over two hundred documentary films and wrote and directed more than half of them.

-William Greaves, who garnered many accolades for his work, including four Emmy nominations, died at 87 at his home in Manhattan on August 25, 2014.
+William Greaves, who garnered many accolades for his work, including four Emmy nominations, died at his home in Manhattan on August 25, 2014, at the age of 87.